iniffur/movies-API-challenge/README.md

 # Movies API Tech Test

-This is a small project devloping a RESTful Movie's API, designed to return user, movie, and rating information.
+This is a RESTful API that provides information about movies, users, and ratings.
+It is built using Node.js, Express, and MongoDB.
+The API is designed to be modular and scalable, with separate schemas for movies, users, and ratings.

 ## Tech Stack
 <div align="left">